zihongchen/Comp560-3D-Tic-Tac-Toe/README.md

 Our project is not on master branch!!
 Our functions are on functions.py and learning.py and game.py
 You could see our result in the jupiter file playground.
-To run our program from shell, see run.py
+To run our program from shell, excute Playground.py in terminal